CentOS-Storage-SIG/userspace-rcu/README.md

 This is a dist-git like repo for userspace-rcu, a dependency for recent GlusterFS packages.

-The master brach is unused.
-Use an existing branch instead.
-Branch names follow convention like storage<EL-VERSION>.
+The `storage6` branch is used for building userspace-rcu for CentOS-6.